6 Emotional Selling Techniques to Drive Buying Decisions

 This article is part of a larger series on Sales Management.

-1. Explain the Risk of Not Buying
+1. Explain the Risk of Not Buying (Fear)

-2. Describe What They Will Get
+2. Describe What They Will Get (Greed)

-3. Point Out How You Make Them Better
+3. Point Out How You Make Them Better (Jealousy)

-4. Explain How Their Decision Can Help Others
+4. Explain How Their Decision Can Help Others (Altruism)

-5. Highlight the Consequence of Missing Out
+5. Highlight the Consequence of Missing Out (Shame)

 Shame is an emotion that can be used in sales to reference a past mistake a prospect may have made by not purchasing your products or services.
 There’s also the ability to present an outcome where the prospect can be blamed and then potentially shamed for not fixing an issue.

-6. Emphasize Ways You Help Reach Goals
+6. Emphasize Ways You Help Reach Goals (Pride)

-Pride refers to the gratification one receives by doing something, or in this case, purchasing something.
-Pride can be a powerful motivator to making a purchase, so emphasizing that the lead or prospect can win awards or receive special recognition for their decision is one way to accelerate a purchase decision.
+Pride refers to the gratification one receives by doing something, or in this case, purchasing a product or service.
+Pride can be a powerful motivator to making a purchase, so emphasizing that the lead can receive special recognition for their decision is one way to accelerate a purchase decision.

-How Effective Is Emotional Selling?
+How Effective Is Emotional Selling & What Are Its Benefits?

-How Else to Leverage Customer Emotions in Sales
+Additional Sales Strategies to Leverage Customer Emotions

 Weave tactics for emotional selling strategically throughout your sales plan.
 Find ways to incorporate emotional selling when formulating your sales strategy and developing customer personas.
 This will allow you to trigger the right emotions while having sales conversations with your prospects.
 You’ll also be able to use those strategies to construct an emotional appeal within your marketing materials and other content.